-The color and texture features utilized in this model are the same as those delineate by Celebi et al. in [14].
+The color and texture features utilized in this model are the same as those delineate by Celebi et al. in [15].
 Here, briefly summarize these features.

-- 1) Color features: Total 30 color features are extracted.
-That are, 24 RGB features, two LUV histogram distances, one color diversity feature and three centroidal distances feature. - 2) Texture features: In this paper, several statistical texture descriptors are calculated from the Gray-Level Co-occurrence Matrix (GLCM) [26] based texture descriptor: the regional energy, entropy, contrast, inverse difference moment, and correlation [1].
-Then we propose some additional statistical texture descriptors from GLCM: the autocorrelation, cluster prominence, cluster shade, dissimilarity, homogeneity, maximum probability, sum of squares, sum average, sum variance, sum entropy, difference variance, difference entropy, inverse difference moment normalized, information measure of correlation1, and information measure of correlation2.
+- 1) Color features: Total 30 color features are extracted. - 2) Texture features: In this paper, several statistical texture descriptors are calculated from the Gray-Level Co-occurrence Matrix (GLCM) [27] based texture descriptor: the regional energy, entropy, contrast, inverse difference moment, and correlation [1].
+Then we propose some additional statistical texture descriptors from GLCM: the autocorrelation, cluster prominence, cluster shade, dissimilarity, homogeneity, maximum probability, and information measure of correlation2.
 These statistics also are calculated over every of the three segmented regions.
 Again, the ratios of these statistics on the diffusion and inner lesion regions are also calculated.
-Total 114 texture features are extracted. - 3) Border features: Border features [1] that are wont to characterize the degree of border irregularity of lesions are typically supported measurements of color, texture or brightness gradient.
-Total 7 border features are extracted.
+Total 48 texture features are extracted. - 3) Border features: Total 7 border features[1] are extracted.